-www.healthalliance.org Customer Service 1-800-851-3379
+www.healthalliance.org Customer Service 800-851-3379

-Health Maintenance Organization High Option and Standard Option Plans
+Health Maintenance Organization Standard Option Plan

 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 4 details.
+See page 9 for details.

-Serving: Central, East Central, North Central, Southern and Western Ilinois; Western Indiana; and Central and Eastern Iowa
+Serving: Central, East Central, North Central, Southern and Western Illinois; Western Indiana; and Central and Eastern Iowa

 Enrollment in this Plan is limited.
-You must live or work in our eographic service area to enroll.
-See Page 14 for requirements.
+You must live or work in our geographic service area to enroll.
+See Page 15 for requirements.